mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 ## modules

-: **Default:** _required option, no default_. :octicons-dash-24: NCI modules to use for compiling CABLE
+: **Default:** _required key, no default_. :octicons-dash-24: NCI modules to use for compiling CABLE

 ``` yaml